lightfeed/extractor/README.md

 ## How It Works

 1. **HTML to Markdown Conversion**: If the input is HTML, it's first converted to clean, LLM-friendly markdown.
-This step can optionally extract only the main content and include images.
+This step can optionally extract only the main content, include images, and clean URLs by removing tracking parameters.
 See [HTML to Markdown Conversion](#html-to-markdown-conversion) section for details.
 The `convertHtmlToMarkdown` function can also be used standalone.

 2. **LLM Processing**: The markdown is sent to an LLM in JSON mode (Google Gemini 2.5 flash or OpenAI GPT-4o mini by default) with a prompt to extract structured data according to your Zod schema or enrich existing data objects.
 You can set a maximum input token limit to control costs or avoid exceeding the model's context window, and the function will return token usage metrics for each LLM call.